-Larisa enjoyed taught at the University of Chicago and being a visiting scholar at the Max Planck Institute for the History of Science in Berlin.
+Larisa enjoyed teaching at the University of Chicago and being a visiting scholar at the Max Planck Institute for the History of Science in Berlin.

 You can reach Larisa at jasarevic.g.larisa@gmail.com